House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are LED Headlights Legal?
 Are There Better Options?

 Light-emitting diodes (LEDs) have exploded in popularity in recent years.
-LEDs are used in almost everything, and they have even made their way into car parts.
-There are some drivers who swear by LED headlights and say they are great, while other people claim that using LED headlights is illegal and you shouldn’t do it.
+LEDs are used in almost everything and have even made their way into car parts.
+Some drivers swear by LED headlights and say they are great, while other people claim that using LED headlights is illegal and you shouldn’t do it.
 So, who is right?
 Are LED headlights legal?
-Are there better options than LEDs on the market for those looking for an upgrade?
+Are there better options than LEDs on the market for those looking to upgrade?

 The legal status of LED headlights is murky and confusing.
 The simple answer is that LED headlights are technically illegal, according to the US Government.
-But despite the regulations stating that LEDs are illegal, there are a few instances that allow some drivers to use them.
+Despite the regulations stating that LEDs are illegal, a few instances allow drivers to use them.
 Let’s take a closer look.

 According to the Federal Motor Vehicle Safety Standards (FMVSS), LED headlights on US vehicles are indeed illegal.
 It is against the rules to open a headlamp housing and replace the lights with LED lights.
 These standards mainly apply to car manufacturers, so you won’t find many cars with approved LED headlights coming off the dealership lots.

 If the illegality of LED headlights is news to you, you are not alone.
 That is because the regulations governing LED headlights are federal.
-Some states have specific rules for LED headlights that vary on a state-by-state basis and are often tied to brightness.
-The best thing to do is check to see if LED headlights are legal in your individual state.
-The federal government is not going to pull you over for having LED headlights.
+Some states have specific rules for LED headlights that vary state-by-state and are often tied to brightness.
+The best thing to do is check to see if LED headlights are legal in your state.
+The federal government will not pull you over for having LED headlights.

 These rules have left a lot of loopholes that auto parts stores have used to sell LED lights to customers despite them technically being against the rules.